gebhartn/save-graphql/README.md

 1. Clone this repository and `cd` into the root directory
 2. Ensure the aforemenetioned environment variables match your local configuration
 3. Run `source export.sh`*

+*NOTE: Windows users may not be able to use the Make utils, if that is the case you can just run the commands found inside of the [utils directory](./prisma/utils) and replace the environment values with hard coded values.

 4. Run `make clean` and follow the prompt to drop the existing schema and write a new one
 5. Run `yarn` to install dependencies
 6. Run `yarn introspect` to introspect your schema